yvettequinby/spring-boot-kotlin-skeleton/README.md

 ## Running Locally

-1. Run `docker-compose up` from the command line.
+1. Run `docker-compose up -d pg-db` from the command line.
 This will start the Postgres docker container.

-2. Edit the Spring Boot application run configuration (in IntelliJ): set the "active profiles" value to "local"

-3. Run the Spring Boot application in your IDE.
+2. Run the Spring Boot application in your IDE.
 This will:
    1. Automatically trigger Flyway to run DB migration scripts.
    2. Initialize DB with test user data

-4. Use Postman to make POST request to `/helloworld/auth` endpoint, with JSON body:
+3. Use Postman to make POST request to `/helloworld/auth` endpoint, with JSON body:

 ```
 {